otrv4/otrv4/otrv4.md

 	* Calculates `κ = KDF_2(K_ecdh || ECDH(our_shared_prekey.secret, their_ecdh) || ECDH(Ska, X) || k_dh)`.
 	* Computes the Auth MAC key `Mk = KDF_2(0x01 || κ)`.
 	* Computes the Mixed shared secret `K = KDF_2(0x02 || κ)`.
 	* Calculates the SSID from shared secret: it is the first 8 bytes of `KDF_2(0x00 || K)`.
    * Calculates the first set of keys with `root[0], chain_s[0][0], chain_r[0][0] = derive_ratchet_keys(K)`.
    * [Decides which chain key he will use](#deciding-between-chain-keys).
 7. Verify the Auth Mac:
    * Extract the encrypted data message.
    * Compute `tag = SHA3-256(MK, || t || encrypted_data_message)`.
    * Extract the Auth MAC from the message and verify that `tag` is equal to the Auth MAC.
 If it is not, ignore the non-interactive auth message.
 8. Set the message ID `j = 1` and compute the receiving chain key and calculate the encryption key:

    ```
    compute_chain_key(chain_r, ratchet_id, j)
    MKenc, MKmac = derive_enc_mac_keys(chain_r[ratchet_id][message_id])
    ```

-9. Discard the `MKmac` key because it is not necessary for the first message delivered through a non-interactive auth message.
+9. Discard the `MKmac` key because as it is not necessary for the first message delivered through a non-interactive auth message.
 10. Setup the rest of the double ratchet key management system:
     * Set `their_ecdh` as the "Sender's Public ECDH key" from the message.
-    * Set `their_dh` as the "Sender's Public DH Key" from the message, if it is not NULL.
+    * Set `their_dh` as the "Sender's Public DH Key" from the message, if it is not `NIL`.
     * Add the Auth MAC key to list `mac_keys_to_reveal`.

 A non-interactive Auth is an OTR message encoded as: